 Come meet us at the Melbourne East Community Disability Expo.
 Melba can also support you to attend using your individual support arrangement (ISA).
 Get in touch with us today to discuss your support needs to attend this expo.

 We’re very excited to be the returning sponsor for VALID’s annual Having a Say Conference.
-Join us for this exciting event from 28-30 January 2025.
+Join us for this exciting event from Tuesday 27 – Thursday 29 January 2026.
 Melba can also support you to attend using your individual support arrangement (ISA).
 Get in touch with us today to discuss your support needs to attend this conference.

 Can you believe it’s December?
 As we near the end of 2024, I hope you all take a moment tomorrow to recognise International Day of People with Disability (IDPwD).
 IDPwD has come a long way since it began as International Day of Disabled Persons in 1992.
 It has grown into a globally recognised and…